-G. , ANNUAL EXPE NSES
+G ANNUAL EXPEN JSFS

-G0 Please provide the URL of your institution's net price calculator:
+GO Please provide the URL of your institution's net price calculator:

-Provide 2021-2022 academic year co to your institution. sts of attendance for t the following categorie es that are applicable
+Provide 2022-2023 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2021-2 and provide an approximate date (i.e. costs of attendance will be available: •
+Check here if your institution's 2022-2023 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2022-2023 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, requ List the typical tuition, required fees, an 2021-2022 academic year.
-(30 semeste by multiplying credit hour cost by numbe • A full academic year refers to the po d room and board for a er hours or 45 quarter he er of credits). eriod of time generally e full-time undergraduate ours for institutions that extending from Septemb derive annual tuition per to June; usually
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
+(30 semester hours or 45 quarter hours for institutions that derive annua tuition by multiplying credit hour cost by number of credits).

-equated to two semesters, two trime esters, three quarters, o or the period covered by a tour-one-tour plan.
+A full academic year refers to the p equated to two semesters, two trim

-Room and board is defined as doubtened. le occupancy and 19 m neals per week or the ma aximum meal plan.
+Room and board is defined as dou ble occupancy and 19 r neals per week or the r naximum meal plan.

-Required fees include only charges (e.g., registration, health, or activity) fees.) . , t included in tuition
+Required fees include only charge (e.g., registration, health, or activity) ents must pay that are I not included in tuition

-Do not include optional fees (e.g.,) parking, laboratory use)).
+• Do not include optional fees (e.g., parking, laboratory use :).

 G1 First-Year Undergraduates 1

-Gi PRIVATE INSTITUTIONS i iist-i eai Ondergraduates
+PRIVATE INSTITUTIONS

-Tuition: •
+Tuition:

 PUBLIC INSTITUTIONS

-Tuition: In-district 1

-Tuition: In-state (out-of-district):
+Tuition: In-district Tuition: In-state (out-of-district): -

-Tuition: Out-of-state:
+Tuition: Out-of-state: -

-Tuition: Non-resident alien
+Tuition: Out-or-state: Tuition: Non-resident alien 1

 FOR ALL INSTITUTIONS

 Required Fees

-Room and Board (on-campus):
+Room and Board (on-campus):]

 Room Only (on-campus):

 Board Only (on-campus meal plan):

-Comprehensive tuition and room separate tuition and room and boo ' • ollege cannot provide
+Comprehensive tuition and room provide separate tuition and room ' , r college cannot

 Other:

 Minimum Maximum

-G2 Number of credits per term a student ca n take for the stated
+G2 Number of credits per term a student of an take for the stated

 full-time tuition.

-•

 Yes No

-G3 Do tuition and fees vary by year of stud v (e.g., sophomore,
+G3 Do tuition and fees vary by year of studiunior, senior)? dy (e.g., sophomore, res INO

-junior, senior)? , (3 , 1 ,

-G4 Do tuition and fees vary by undergradua program? ate instructional
+G4 Do tuition and fees vary by undergradu program? uate instructional

 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-G5 Provide the estimated expenses for a ty pical full-time undergra
+G5 Provide the estimated expenses for a t ypical full-time undergra aduate student:

 Residents Commuters (living at home) Commuters (not living at home)

 Books and supplies:

 Room only:

 Board only:

 Room and board total